 And we are now receiving interest from other community organisations, charities, artists, social enterprises and those with an interest in using the facilities at The Lodge.
-We'd be pleased ot hear from more so please do get in touch soon to arrange a visit by appointment - as we make the finishing touches to the current phase of works.
+We'd be pleased ot hear from more so please do get in touch soon to arrange a visit by appointment.

 If you would like to help with our plans or have further ideas on working with us to create a ‘community innovation ecosystem’ at The Lodge, we’d love to hear from you.